cheldon-cn/thirdparty/snippet/memomanager.md

   method 3.2 DO NOT create postgis EXtension well;perhaps need other commands besides the two above;
   method 3.1 DO Create postgis extension well;
+  method 3.0 DO Create postgis extension well;method 3.0 is recommended;

   Because when import osm data with method 3.2,we crush error:

   ```